anyscale/madewithml.github.io/docs/courses/mlops/purpose.md

 ??? quote "Our task"

-    We have a dataset of ML content that have been labeled.
+    We have a dataset of ML content that our users have manually added to the platform.
 We'll need to assess if it has the necessary signals to meet our [objectives](#objectives).

     ```json linenums="1" title="Sample data point"
     {